A Documentary Analysis · Drawn from public FDDs

 The same things, 2026 retail ~$200/mo

 • Operations playbookNotion or Google Docs.
 Free.
 Operator-written templates on Gumroad and IndieHackers: $50–$200.
-Trade-association resources from the dumpster and waste industries also widely available.
+Trade-association resources for service-business categories also widely available.

 • TrainingYouTube, ride-alongs with an existing operator, the SBA's free SCORE mentorship program, paid coaching from current operators.
 Cost: $0 to a few hundred dollars.